pacopedraza/HackflightSim/README.md

 * HackflightSim focuses exclusively on quadcopter firmware, whereas AirSim supports [deep learning](https://github.com/simondlevy/AirSimTensorFlow) and different kinds of vehicles.

+To avoid tying HacfklightSim to a particular platform, we have put most of the physics-simulation [code](https://github.com/simondlevy/Hackflight/blob/master/src/boards/sim/sim.hpp) in the Hackflight repository, instead of putting it in HackflightSim.

 # Prerequisites

 ## Hardware